lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 Message is byte granularity.
 lower 3bits [2:0] are ignored.

+When `CFG.sha_en` is 0, this register can be written by software.
 - Offset: `0x64`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`